 DLE/ Enroute delay or holding, insert the significant point(s) on the route where a delay is planned to occur, followed by the length of delay using four-figure time in hours and minutes (hhmm).

-Example: DLE/MDG0030
+Example: DLE/MDG0030 the flight plan may not be readily identified, as required by the appropriate ATS authority.
+Note.- In some areas, flight plan reception centres may insert the ORGN/ identifier and originator's AFTN address automatically.

 OPR/ ICAO designator or name of the aircraft operating agency, if different from the aircraft identification in item 7.
-ORGN/ The originator's 8 letter AFTN address or other appropriate contact details, in cases where the originator of the flight plan may not be readily identified, as required by the appropriate ATS authority.
+ORGN/ The originator's 8 letter AFTN address or other appropriate contact details, in cases where the originator of